BlameTroi/Simply-Scheme--Racket-Chicken/README.txt

       - (import trace)
   - Optional and minimal setup for srfi-78 reporting.

 When I started this project in Chicken I had envisioned executing all worked problems and their tests in batch mode, with the pass/fail from the tests providing assurance that everything works.
 This may or may not be possible or worth doing in Racket, but the problem files are still written to support doing so.

 My normal approach is to have a scratch file open and let it grow.
 As I started working problems from texts, I tried to write the files so that code from them could be easily used (or copied).
 This led to quasi-literate programming style comments interspered with code and data.

 For a language with a repl (Scheme, Ruby, Python) I make an effort to keep the file clean enough to load completely.

 For this text, I quickly determined that one file per chapter problem set was not a good idea.

 Several chapters had no problems worth working out in a REPL.
 So far the list is chapters 1, 2, 3, 4, 5, 10, and 13.
 Stub files with no problem number suffix exist as placeholders.

 Chapter 6 ended up being a work through in a stream and has no problem number designations.

 There is some copy/paste reuse of procedures from earlier chapters.
 A common load file or module is a better solution but would not be in the spirit of the text or my work through.

 Licensing:
 ---------

 The text is still in copyright and still available to purchase, but Harvey offers the text online for personal use.
 The original license from the text is in `COPYLEFT.txt', my licensing can be found in `LICENSE' and `MIT-LICENSE' for any derivative work I do.

 To boil it down, their license is an early GPL.
 Anything I write I consider public domain but for those who require a more explicit license, you can choose between the UNLICENSE and the MIT License.

 I'm quite sure there's nothing I've done here that anyone would want to borrow and reuse.
 If you do, it's at your own risk.

 Troy Brumley, blametroi@gmail.com, February 2025.

 So let it be written,
 So let it be done.

-vim: noai:ts=4:sw=4:et